Updated January 3, 2018.

 I have a great prejudice here.
 I like Genesis based themes.
 Genesis is a “framework.”
 Think of it as the frame of a house with the wiring and plumbing.
 They will keep that stuff updated with their updates.
 Now you need to add a “child theme” to that which is the floors, paint, furniture, etc. which will determine the ultimate look of your site.
 You can even move some walls around if you want.

 There is a default child theme in Genesis that some will use.
 Fine, if you like it.
 For food bloggers, I suggest the child themes from Feast Design.
 Foodie Pro (I’m using it now) is almost the “standard” theme for a food blogger, but Feast has multiple themes all of them nice looking in just standard configuration.
-A well-spent dollar for me.
+That is a well-spent dollar for me.
 For the none food-blogger or just for more choices, see StudioPress for some other great choices.

 I will apologize for not having a more diverse opinion on themes.
 I’m sure there are many fine choices out there.
 Like cars, I like Jeeps and Jaguars, but your Ford works just fine.
 But beware, there are Yugo’s out there.